“He makes me to lie down in green pastures; He leads me beside the still waters.” Psalm 23:2

 The Shepherd Meets Our Needs

 As for lying down in green pastures, the shepherd creates enclosures where the sheep can rest at night in safety as well as eat.
 In this sense, the green pastures are a place for us to rest under the shepherd’s (God’s) watchful eye.
-God doesn’t “make” us lie down, but He offers His peace and contentment every day to those who seek it.
+God does not “make” us lie down, but He offers His peace and contentment every day to those who seek it.

 Isn’t that beautiful?
 It certainly changes our perspective of what David meant by green pastures, doesn’t it?